rosbashlab/HyperTRIBE/docs/source/run.rst

     ./rnaedit_wtRNA_RNA.sh

 First "find_rnaeditsites.pl" is used conduct a comparison of wtRNA against RNA for each nucleotide in the transcriptome to call a set of editing sites.
-Then, “Threshold_editsites_20reads.py” ensures that the editing sites have at least 10% editing and at least a coverage of 20 reads.
+Then, “filter_by_threshold_without_header.pl” ensures that the editing sites have at least 5% editing and at least a coverage of 20 reads.
 The output for this shell script is a list of editing sites in bedgraph format, which is generated for each pairwise comparison.
 In this case there will be three bedgraph files with editing sites for: 1) HyperTRIBE_rep1: rnalibs_2_3_A2G.bedgraph; 2) HyperTRIBE_rep2: rnalibs_2_4_A2G.bedgraph; and 3) HyperADARcd_rep1: rnalibs_2_5_A2G.bedgraph.

 4. Post-processing of editing outputsOutputs